 College and University Grants and Scholarships

-Grant and scholarship funds provided directly by colleges and universities.
+College and university grants and scholarships are those funds provided directly by colleges and universities.

-Private scholarships are available from many different sources to help with college costs.
+Private scholarships are funds offered by many different sources, including corporations, non-profits, associations, and agencies, to help with college costs.

-Loans are sums of money that help students pay their college expenses and must be repaid.
-Here are some loans used to pay for college costs.
+Student loans are sums of money that help students pay their college expenses and must be repaid.
+There are a few different loans provided by the federal and Massachusetts governments.

-Federal Direct Student Loan: Every eligible student who submits a FAFSA® is qualified to receive a Federal Direct Loan.
+Every eligible student who submits a FAFSA® is qualified to receive a Federal Direct Student Loan.
 You should borrow a Federal Direct Student Loan before you borrow any other loan because these loans offer fixed interest rates and several repayment options.
-This loan does not require a credit check.
-The current maximum Federal Direct Loan amounts are as follows for undergraduate students.
+This loan does not require a credit check and the student is the sole borrower.
+The current maximum Federal Direct Student Loan amounts are as follows for undergraduate students.
 Graduate student limits are larger and can be found here.